devleaks/cockpitdecks-docs/docs/Button/Button Representations/String Datarefs.md

 Cockpitdecks extensively uses X-Plane UDP for communicating with the simulator.
 X-Plane UDP suffers from shortcomings, one being its inability to collect several values of an array at once.
 Values need to be fetched one a a time, which can be not only tedious but also have an impact on performance by requesting numerous single values.

+> [!NOTE] UDP Dataref Emission and Performance
-We reasonably established a empiric limit around 50 to 80 individual datarefs values before it has a significant impact not only on X-Plane but also on Cockpitdecks.
+> We reasonably established a empiric limit around 50 to 80 individual datarefs values before it has a significant impact not only on X-Plane but also on Cockpitdecks.

 To circumvent this limitation, Cockpitdecks provides a simple mechanism to fetch entire arrays at once.
 However, this mechanism has voluntarily be limited to arrays of bytes, i.e. character strings.
 (But the mechanism could be used to fetch arrays of numeric values as well.)